 The Turks Head

-Local author Sue also told us a story about The Turk's Head:
+Local author Suze also told us a story about The Turk's Head:

 How to find out more

 Hear chilling stories about many of the historic buildings in the city with the Exeter Red Coat Guides.
-Book onto the Ghosts & Legends tours every Thursday and find out why Exeter is known to be one of the most haunted cities in the country - suitable for all ages!
+Book onto the Ghosts & Legends tours every Tuesday and find out why Exeter is known to be one of the most haunted cities in the country - suitable for all ages!
+Find out what else is on this Halloween in Exeter.

 Want to read more about Exeter's haunting past?
-Purchase 'Haunted Exeter', a novel written by local author Sue Gardner, promising to appeal to Ghost hunters looking for a fright!
+Purchase 'Haunted Exeter', a novel written by local author Suze Gardner, promising to appeal to ghost hunters looking for a fright!

 Related